Mahesh-MSFT/-mahesh-msft.github.io/_drafts/azpol.md

 Azure Virtual WAN (vWAN) is an enterprise-grade network service aimed towards addressing any-to-any connectivity challenges.
 Azure vWAN provides higher aggregate throughput with network connectivity.
 It provides optimal routing over Azure backbone as well as a unified management experience from Azure.

+**Deploy-vWAN** policy enables setting up a Azure vWAN.
-*Deploy-vHUB* policy helps in provisioning Azure vWAN.
+**Deploy-vHUB** policy helps in provisioning Azure vWAN hub inside vWAN.
 Enterprises can deploy a Virtual Hub which acts as a central point for connections from multiple sources and destinations.
 ExpressRoute, VPN gateways and Azure Firewall is also provisioned to address any-to-any network connectivity requirements.

 ## Provision backup for Azure VMs